This document provides guidance on completing an application for Stage 1 of the NIHR Invention for Innovation (i4i) Programme Challenge Awards.

 Please note that our terms on the commercialisation of the research can be found in our Standard NIHR Research Contract.

 One single-side A4 page, listing references used throughout your proposal.

-If required, an additional supporting (single side of A4) document can be submitted with your application form (e.g., a flow diagram illustrating the study design and the flow of participants, gantt chart, diagrams, pictures etc.).
+If required, an additional supporting (single side of A4) document can be submitted with your application form (e.g., a flow diagram illustrating the study design and the flow of participants, Gantt chart, diagrams, pictures, response to feedback from a previous submission, letter of support etc.).
 If submitting a flow diagram, applicants should also describe complex interventions and controls as accurately and fully as possible within their diagram.
-If proposing an RCT, we advise you refer to the CONSORT statement and website for guidance.
+If proposing an RCT, we advise you to refer to the CONSORT statement and website for guidance.
 Alternatively, you may find the EQUATOR Network website useful.
 The PDF file should be submitted along with your application form.

 Section 7: Administrative contact details